PixxxeL/django-ffmpeg/README.md

 # Django ffmpeg

-Download and encode video files by using `ffmpeg` utilit or any another (?) command line tool.
+Download and re-encode video files by using `ffmpeg` utilit or any another (?) command line tool.

 ## Authors

 The original version is created by [Alrusdi](https://github.com/alrusdi/).
 Modify, making separate application, refactoring and further development [pixxxel](https://github.com/pixxxel/)

 ## Install